MTV Live (TV channel): History

 Charter Communications began carrying the channel on its St. Louis system on July 18, 2006, adding the channel to its systems in the northern Midwest in early November of that year.
 Time Warner Cable began carrying the channel in some regions in late December 2006.
 In 2007, Service Electric Cable Television began to carry the channel on its systems in northeastern and central Pennsylvania.
 On October 4, 2007, DirecTV began carrying the network nationwide.
-The channel changed its name to Palladia on September 1, 2008.
+The channel was rebranded as Palladia on September 1, 2008.
 Initially, Mitsubishi Electric Digital Televisions was the exclusive sponsor.

-In January 2015, Viacom Media Networks gave notice to subscription providers that they would rename Palladia to MTV Live on February 1, 2016, making it the fifth all-music channel Viacom has rebranded in the last year.
-Currently no other details outside of the rename notice, along with the addition of "best of" episodes of the PBS/KLRU music series Austin City Limits, have been revealed.
-Despite the rebranding, network officials made clear no change in focus towards any reality programming (as has been seen with MTV and VH1) is planned.
-MTV Live and MTVU are currently used for video premieres and spotlight of new videos.
+In January 2016, Viacom Media Networks announced that Palladia would be renamed to MTV Live on February 1, 2016, making it one of several VMN all-music channels rebrands in 2016 (including NickMusic and MTV Classic).
+No other changes were made except for the addition of "best of" episodes of the PBS/KLRU music series Austin City Limits.
+Despite the rebranding, the network had no change in focus towards any reality programming (to which MTV and VH1 had shifted) and continued to focus on music programming.
+MTV Live and MTVU have since been used for video premieres and spotlight of new videos.

 Programming

 Specials formerly broadcast on MTV Live included the HD simulcasts of the MTV Europe Music Awards, MTV Video Music Awards, CMT Music Awards and VH1 Hip Hop Honors.
 As carriage of the MTV, CMT and VH1 HD simulcast networks expanded, these programs became exclusive to their parent channel's HD broadcast streams.

 The majority of the network's content consists of music video programming, which airs in the overnight, early morning, and daytime hours each day.
-Additionally, MTV Live airs a music video block on weeknights from 6 p.m. – 8 p.m.
+Additionally, MTV Live airs a music video block on weeknights from 6 p.m. to 8 p.m.
 ET.
-Since May 11, 2019, MTV Live has expanded music video programming across each whole weekend.
+On May 11, 2019, MTV Live expanded music video programming across each whole weekend.

 In addition to the programs listed below, MTV Live frequently broadcasts concert footage and music documentaries.